 A little work before you go to the grocery store can go a long way toward helping you save money on groceries.
 Check your pantry and make a shopping list to avoid impulse buying something you don’t need.
 Learn how to get coupons and join loyalty programs to maximize your savings as you shop.
 In exchange for sharing your phone number or email address, your local store’s loyalty program might offer additional discounts.

-If you use a cash-back credit card, you could earn extra cashback on grocery purchases.
+If you use a cash-back credit card, you can earn extra cashback on grocery purchases.
 Some cards offer as much as 5% or 6% cash back, but you’ll want to be sure to pay off your bill each month to avoid paying interest and fees.

 The app Flipp pulls in coupons from local stores when you enter your ZIP code.
 That way, you can shop for sales without sorting through the newspaper.
 If you shop for groceries at a large retailer like Target, Amazon, or Walmart, you can often find additional savings by downloading the store’s app.